oracle/oci-python-sdk/examples/usage_reports_to_adw/step_by_step_installation.md

 # Usage2ADW - Oracle Cloud Infrastructure Usage Reports to Autonomous Database with APEX Reporting

-## Step by Step installation on OCI VM and Autonomous Data Warehouse Database
+## Step by Step installation Guide on OCI VM and Autonomous Data Warehouse Database
 usage2adw is a tool which uses the Python SDK to extract the usage reports from your tenant and load it to Oracle Autonomous Database.

 Oracle Application Express (APEX) will be used for reporting.